Few footballers can be regarded as a true legend for more than one club. Typically, it’s one, the other, or none.

 “We were made to suffer” - Missing out on Europe

 Despite coming runners-up in the 1990 FA Cup and finishing third in the old First Division, Crystal Palace were not allowed to compete in the UEFA Cup due to the ban on English football teams playing in Europe.
-Palace were kept out in 1990 and then again in ‘91 as Liverpool were permitted to re-enter, thus assuming the Eagles’ place.
+The south Londoners were kept out in 1990 and then again in ‘91 as Liverpool were permitted to re-enter, thus assuming the Eagles’ place.

 “We were made to suffer and we missed out because had we have had European football, that might have been enough to make some players stay.
 The chance to go to Arsenal was a big one for Ian but perhaps if we’d have been in Europe he’d have wanted to stay and similarly Geoff Thomas and Brighty.